ndhpro/V-IoT-Sandbox-Plus/README.md

 ```
 ## Run sandbox
 python3 run.py <file_or_folder>\
-reports are generated in final_folder/
+reports are generated in final_report/\
+Detecting results are displayed on screen